reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 ## What steps has the Python community taken?
 The Python community has acknowledged the lack of diversity in speakers, open source contributors and developers/engineers.
 There are various organizations with initiatives to improve diversity.

+*Note:*  This article is not intended to focus only on the New York City community.
+I use examples of NYC events, but all the organizations have events that are world-wide.

 ### Open Source Sprints

 To increase the participation of women in open source, and specifically for scikit-learn, [Andreas Mueller](https://twitter.com/amuellerml) has organized open source sprints with [NYC Women in Machine Learning and Data Science](https://github.com/WiMLDS/nyc-2018-scikit-sprint).
 While the event was a positive learning experience, the impact is undetermined, with 5 pull requests merged at the event, and two more merged post-sprint.
 It will take a while to make a significant dent.